The Complete Guide to Understanding Video Aspect Ratios

 A video with a 16:9 aspect ratio is a wide rectangle.
 It is also often referred to as “1.71:1” which is the most simplified form of the popular aspect ratio used, mathematically speaking.

-Today, you’re likely to use the 16:9 aspect ratio for most of your video creation and streaming since the 16:9 ratio is considered the international standard format for television, cinema, and major online streaming setups and platforms.
+For many, 16:9 is the only widescreen aspect ratio they can work with.
+You’re likely to use the 16:9 aspect ratio for most of your video creation and streaming since the 16:9 ratio is considered the international standard format for television, cinema, and major online streaming setups and platforms.

 There are a few reasons that 16:9 has become the norm.
 Screens of this size provide higher resolution than those with aspect ratios of 16:10, which used to be considered the international standard.